Most popular trail running terms and definitions

 MUT – Mountain Ultra Trail

 An ultramarathon trail race, being held in mountain environments.
 Some of the World’s most famous ultramarathons, such as the UTMB, are MUT races.
+To learn more about popular world-class MUT races visit our events database.

 Multi-Day / Multi-Stage